 How to Submit Reserves Requests

-Materials borrowed through Interlibrary Loan Service may not be placed on course reserve.
-An article ordered through Interlibrary Loan is for personal use only.
-If an instructor wishes to share an article obtained through Interlibrary Loan with a class, then copyright permission is required.
-Instructors may contact course reserve staff for assistance in obtaining permission from Copyright Clearance Center.
+Material borrowed through Interlibrary Loan Service may not be placed on course reserve.
+An article or book ordered through Interlibrary Loan is for personal use only.
+If an instructor wishes to share an article obtained through Interlibrary Loan with their students, then copyright permissions are required.
+Instructors may submit a Course Reserve Form for assistance in obtaining permission from Copyright Clearance Center.